ly-felix/RoboBERT/README.md

   <img src="assets/two-stage.png" width="60%"/>
 </div>

 The data augmentation is quite important whe using the limited data for end-to-end training.
 The various data augmentation techiques are employed and demonstrated as follows. (a) are common techiques for CV tasks. (b) is mixup for robotic task.
-It worthy noting that not all data augmentations have the positive effect to the model.
+It worthy noting that not all data augmentations have the positive effect to the model like translation.
+In the latest experiment, Mixup is applied during the training of subset ABC_D so it don't need an explicit decerlation during evaluation.
+Mixup don't have an sigificant improvement for ABCD_D subset but it improve a lot for ABC_D subset and it always needs more epoches to get the best results so we don't use it for ABCD_D.

 <div align="center">
   <img src="assets/augmentation.png" width="65%"/>
 </div>